 - Office hours: on leave Fall 2014 and Spring 2015

 - Email: email@example.com

 Professor Hiner has published articles on various aspects of nineteenth-century French culture and has received grants relating to both her current research on women and fashion in nineteenth-century France and to curricular development.
-Her most recent article from Spring/Summer 2012 is entitled "Monsieur Calicot: French Masculinity between Commerce and Honor" (West 86th: A Journal of Decorative Arts, Design History, and Material Culture 19:1 (32-60).
-She recently contributed an article for the Dictionnaire des femmes créatrices (in press) entitled "Les femmes journalistes de mode" and she is currently working on the nineteenth-century illustrator J. J. Grandville's representations of women in Les Fleurs animées.
+Her most recent article, published in Dix-Neuf in March 2014, is entitled "From pudeur to plaisir: Grandville's Flowers in the Kingdom of Fashion."
+Other recent articles include: "Becoming (M)other: Reflectivity in Le Journal des Demoiselles," (Romance Studies, Spring 2013), "Monsieur Calicot: French Masculinity between Commerce and Honor" (West 86th: A Journal of Decorative Arts, Design History, and Material Culture (Spring-Summer 2012).
+She recently contributed an article for the Dictionnaire des femmes créatrices entitled "Les femmes journalistes de mode" (November 2013).
 Her book, Accessories to Modernity: Fashion and the Feminine in Nineteenth-Century France, about women's fashion accessories and their relation to French modernity, was released in June 2010 from the University of Pennsylvania Press and won the Millia Davenport Publication Award of the Costume Society of America in June 2011.

 You may visit the Vassar YouTube channel to view Professor Hiner's Art Talk on Adèle Romany's "Portrait of the Artist's Family."